 It does work with the TRRS-to-lightning adapter that is included with iPhone 7.
 It also works with a lightning-to-USB adapter when using a USB audio interface.

-TRRS-to-Lightning adapter (included with iPhone 7 and iPhone 7 Plus)
+TRRS-to-Lightning adapter (included with iPhone 7 and later)

 It does not work when directly connecting lightning audio sources and adapters.